-Live Your Life to the Fullest
+You Need a Capable Body to Live Life to the Fullest

 It’s very common for people to feel their lives are run by their responsibilities, that their time is not their own.

-In this post we’ve explored the idea that the way you structure your time, the things you prioritize, and the responsibilities you have – these are all a series of choices that you have more control over than you think.
+In this post, we’ve explored the idea that the way you structure your time, the things you prioritize, and the responsibilities you have–these are all a series of choices that you have more control over than you think.

 One thing that will make it easier to fill your life with more “Hell Yes!” choices is having a capable body that doesn’t hold you back.